Damir-Alexis-Chapal/Damir-Alexis-Chapal/README.md

 ---
 ## About Me

-- I love building scalable web applications and learning new technologies.
+- I enjoy building scalable and efficient web applications, always seeking to apply best practices and modern development techniques.
-- Currently improving my skills in **Spring Boot** and backend development.
+- Currently strengthening my expertise in Spring Boot, backend architectures, and API development.
+- Experienced working with Java, Angular, REST APIs, Docker, Postman, and relational databases such as MySQL and PostgreSQL.
-- Passionate about clean code, software architecture, and open source.
+- Passionate about clean code, software design patterns, and continuous learning.
-- Always open to collaboration on interesting projects.
+- Open to collaborating on innovative projects, contributing solutions, and working in dynamic, team-oriented environments.

 ---